hito16/rsyslog-wiiu/README.md

 ### (optional)  udp server acknowledge service

+This is configured to run in the Docker config.
+No addtional setup required.

-A small 40 line service is configured to run in the docker instance.
+A small 40 line service is complied and launched on Docker startup.
 The service will recieve the UDP packet on port 9515, and respond with a packet that contains it's IP.